templebay33/brimstone_reference/lore.md

 **Court Artificer**
 Masters of Atlantean technology and super science, the Court Artificers maintained the Kingdom’s defensive batteries of burning mirrors and legions of Automaton warriors.
 Brilliant tacticians and cunning fighters, the Artificers wield electrified polearms that are both tools of their trade and deadly weapons charged with Void energy.

+### Faction: Order of the Crimson Hand

+The Order of the Crimson Hand has a long and rich history of seeking out ancient relics and sinister offerings to unlock forbidden lore and the power of dark gods.
+These Acolytes of occult knowledge have devoted their souls to unlocking the secrets of these twisted and dark magiks.
+Carrying scrolls writ in tainted blood and runic amulets imbued with chaotic potential, the Dark Acolytes of the Crimson Hand set up wicked altars and lead depraved rituals aimed to summon demonic creatures and unleash this raw  power for their own nefarious goals.

+**Dark Acolytes**
+The Order of the Crimson Hand has a long and rich history of seeking out ancient relics and sinister offerings to unlock forbidden lore and the power of dark gods.
+These Acolytes of occult knowledge have devoted their souls to unlocking the secrets of these twisted and dark magiks.
+Carrying scrolls writ in tainted blood and runic amulets imbued with chaotic potential, the Dark Acolytes of the Crimson Hand set up wicked altars and lead depraved rituals aimed to summon demonic creatures and unleash this raw power for their own nefarious goals.

+The Dark Acolytes bring another facet of the sinister Order of the Crimson Hand into the game.
+Tasked with preparing the occult rituals and dark altars of the Order, these Acolytes are steeped in Arcane Lore, using scrolls and amulets to gain Runic Protection and to unleash spells on the Heroes.
+Arcane Magik is a new Spell Deck that allows the Dark Acolytes to summon Demons or Undead to the Fight, launch bolts of Arcane Energy, or even allow one of them to ignite their hand ablaze with a crimson fire to attack, a burning effigy of the ancient Master of the Order, Shi-Hai Da’kal.
+Though not as tough as their more numerous cultist brethren, Dark Acolytes are every bit as zealous, using arcane lore and forbidden knowledge to attack the Heroes.

+**Dread Inquisitors**

+Dread Inquisitors are part of the ancient Order of the Crimson Hand - a secret cult that has been around for centuries.
+They are dark masters of pestilence, wielding vile plagues to unleash upon any that would stand in the way of their sinister plans!
+Fueled by Dread, they are brutal and menacing, wielding metal  "man catcher" pole arms and some also carry long, curved blades for rending flesh from bodies!
+They hold themselves with an air of confidence because no one dares to question their authority.

+The Inquisitors are the most feared and deadly branch of the Crimson Hand; a shadowy and sinister organization, even within the already secretive Order.
+While most of the Crimson Hand are dedicated to seeking out ancient and occult artifacts to use in their dark rituals, the Dread Inquisitors of the Pestilarium Morbus are masters of death.
+Guiding and harnessing many of the worst plagues in human history, their goal is to control life and death itself, through the manipulation of disease and pestilence.
+Wearing heavy layered robes, leather gloves, and menacing masks, the Dread Inquisitors are protected from the terrifying plagues they cultivate and spread.
+They are ruthless in their methods of death and destruction, and once you see them, it may already be too late!

+### Faction: Targa Robots

+**Targa Librarian**
+The Targa Librarians are sinister alien robots that preside over the Library Archives of the Targa Plateau.
+Guided by the Artificial Intelligence of the central Data Core, these caretakers float through the icy abandoned halls of the technological repository, gathering new information to add to Targa's vast Library of ancient knowledge.

+Standing more than 3 meters tall, they tower over most other robotic servants and drones within the hallowed halls.
+Connected directly to the Intelligence, the Librarians of Targa are its physical avatars that move about the Archive, managing the systems and controlling the lesser automatons.
+Though responsible for much of the Archive's upkeep and organization, the Librarians are also equipped with some of the most advanced technology and weapons that the Library has to offer.
+Unwitting explorers soon discover that the Librarians of Targa are just as cold and ruthlessly efficient at dealing with intruders as they are at filing new entries into the data columns of the Archive.

+The Targa Librarians can be one of the most deadly Enemies in Shadows of Brimstone, and that's saying something.
+Often appearing as a mini-Boss, the Librarians use their ancient technology for both powerful defense as well as deadly attacks.
+Whenever a Targa Librarian enters play, it draws one of the three cards from the Codex deck to determine what style of Librarian you are facing - Adjutant, Moderator, or Recordkeeper.
+This Codex modifies the Librarian's weapons and abilities, as well as its behavior in the fight.

+Covered in *Ceraphin Plating* to reduce the effectiveness of Critical Hits, and equipped with an Ancient Forcefield that deflects a good amount of Damage from every incoming attack, a Librarian can be difficult to damage.
+This combined with its Codex weapons and high Combat and Damage values, as well as its Adaptive Strategy, make the Librarian a terrifying foe to face.

+The Gates of Valhalla Adventure set comes with 3 Targa Librarian miniatures that can be assembled as one of each Codex.
+Usually Heroes will only fight 1 Librarian at a time, though some exceptionally dangerous fights may include up to 3 Librarians (which means you had better have your affairs in order).

+**Centurion**
+When ancient sensors are tripped by unwary intruders, detachments of long-dormant, robotic Centurions come to life.
+Stepping out of their charging alcoves, they march to battle in defense of the frozen city.
+Armed with Power Swords and Blast Shields, these defenders of the Targa Plateau are ruthless in their cold and calculating tactics.

+Targa Centurions attack in groups, relentlessly marching toward the Heroes in a column of armored might.
+They have no remorse and give no quarter to their foes, only death.
+In battle, the Centurions' Power Swords slice through Armor and flesh, while blows deflected by their Blast Shield can cause a concussive burst of energy able to knock their attacker across the room!

+### Faction: Trederra

+**Trederran MK IIs 'Lightning' Scout Tank**
+Feared across the battlefields of Trederra, the Mk IIs "Lightning' Scout Tank rolls over trenches and rumbles down burnt out streets in search of the enemy.
+Grinding gears and plumes of black smoke bellow from the steel beast as it scouts ahead of an armored column, or lends its deadly firepower as infantry support to the Legionnaires.
+Though smaller than most of the massive tanks of Trederra, the Lightning is more maneuverable, and fueled by Dark Stone, it still packs a punch.
+It is one of the only Tanks routinely used for excursions into OtherWorlds when the mission calls for overwhelming fire support.